city

 So, let’s answer the most basic question - what is flagstone?

-Let’s start with what flagstone is made of.
-Flagstone is a generic term used to encompass all sedimentary and metamorphic rock that’s split into layers.
+Let's start with what flagstone is made of.
+Flagstone is a generic term used to encompass all sedimentary and metamorphic rock that's split into layers.
 These rocks are naturally split along the lineation planes of the stones.
-Encompassing a range of different sedimentary rocks, this term is used to describe the different types of a stone laid as “flags” in patterns.
+Encompassing a range of different sedimentary rocks, this term is used to describe the different types of stone laid as “flags” in patterns.

 Each type of flagstone has its features, but there are some more popular variations, including bluestone, limestone, and sandstones.
 And with such a wide range of types, there are also many uses for this type of rock.

-Flagstones are implemented in many ways, including:
+Flagstones are implemented in many ways

 Plus, with a range of colors, from blue to red, brown, and mixed variations, each homeowner can get just what they are looking for.
 And to make it all the better, flagstones are built to last, offering about 50 years of durability with resistance to hot weather, freeze, and rainfall.